kaufmanhenry/prompt-manage/README.md

 1. Create a new project in Supabase
 2. Run migrations: `supabase db push`
-3. Enable Email OTP authentication in Supabase Auth settings
+3. Enable Google authentication in Supabase Auth settings and configure OAuth credentials

 ## Contributing